brickbazooka9/Entrepreneur_CW1/README.md

 ## Product
 <!-- Added by Vineet -->

-XYZ is an **AI-driven real estate analytics and investment platform** that uses real-time data analytics and predictive modeling, and immersive VR/AR technologies to transform property discovery, valuation, and investment.
+XYZ is an **AI-driven real estate analytics and investment platform** that uses real-time data analytics and predictive modeling to transform property discovery, valuation, and investment.
 It is designed for real estate investors, agents, and homebuyers and addresses core industry challenges like time-consuming research, outdated information, and hidden risks by offering fast hyperlocal insights (such as crime statistics, flood risks, and zoning changes) and personalized suggestions.

 ### What are the customer needs that you hope to satisfy (pains & gains)?